We spoke to ESA Future Leaders Board (FLB) member Joe Ogden about how he got into sponsorship and asked him to share some words of wisdom.

 ESA would like to thank Joe Ogden of Four Communications for sharing his insight.

-Testimonial from a 2015 ESA Diploma student:
+Testimonial from an ESA Diploma student:

 “Overall I have enjoyed my ESA diploma experience.
 It was a challenging 7 months completing the course alongside a busy working week and role that involves travel for significant periods of time but believe it was worth it as I can now apply the increased knowledge in my day-to-day role as an Account Executive.
 The course gave me exposure to areas of sponsorship which I hadn’t previously been involved in so has set me up well to progress to an Account Manager level and beyond within the industry.
 A main take from the course is the increased confidence it has given me which again I can apply on a daily basis moving forward when working with clients, rights holders, colleagues and wider stakeholders in the industry”.